In our experience, the sweet spot in the case of an outbound sales campaign lays between 5 and 7 emails, with a minimum of 3.

-It may take time to the recipient to come to a decision and consistency on your part may help them make a step in your direction.
+The recipient may need some time to come to a decision and your consistency may help them make a step in your direction.
 As long as you keep it friendly, with a “no pressure” attitude, you’ll be fine.

 Why no more than 7?